Operation Northern Shield: Events

 On 11 December 2018, the IDF said it located a third tunnel crossing into Israel.
 On the same day, UNIFIL confirmed the existence of the second cross-border tunnel.

 On 16 December 2018, the IDF said it located a fourth tunnel crossing into Israel, and that as the tunnel had been rigged with explosives anyone entering it from the Lebanese side would be risking their life.

 On 17 December 2018, IDF troops placed rolls of concertina wire on the Israeli side of the Blue Line.
 During placement of the wire, a non-violent confrontation took place between Israeli and Lebanese soldiers.
 Also on 17 December 2018, UNIFIL acknowledged the existence of four tunnels near the Israel–Lebanon border, and said "UNIFIL at this stage can confirm that two of the tunnels cross the Blue Line" in violations of United Nations Security Council Resolution 1701.

 On 19 December 2018, in a special session of the United Nations Security Council, Israel urged the UNSC to condemn Hezbollah and designate it as a terrorist organization.
 Israel also accused Hezbollah of storing weapons in private homes.
-Jean-Pierre Lacroix, the UN peacekeeping chief, said UNFIL confirmed four tunnels including two that cross into Israel, a "serious violation" of the 2006 ceasefire resolution (1701).
+Jean-Pierre Lacroix, the UN peacekeeping chief, said UNIFIL confirmed four tunnels including two that cross into Israel, a "serious violation" of the 2006 ceasefire resolution (1701).
 The Lebanese ambassador Amal Mudallali, said that Lebanon takes the matter seriously and remains committed to resolution 1701.
 However, Mudallali also accused Israel of repeated airspace violations by the Israeli Air Force.
-While several countries on the council joined Israel in condemning the tunnels, the council took no action at the end of a stormy session.
+While several countries on the council joined Israel in condemning the tunnels, the council took no action at the end of the session.

 On 25 December, the IDF announced that it had found a fifth tunnel several days before, and that it had been neutralized with explosives.

 On 13 January 2019, the IDF found a sixth tunnel, which it claimed was the largest and most sophisticated discovered.
 It had electrical lighting, a rail system for moving equipment, garbage disposal, and stairs.
 The IDF announced that this was the final tunnel, but that it was monitoring other areas along the border where Hezbollah was digging underground infrastructure that had yet to cross into Israel.
 With this discovery, the IDF announced the conclusion of Operation Northern Shield.